|The Soto Amicus, left. The MSR Pocket Rocket 2, right.|

 - Reliable (not that the Amicus is unreliable but there's little to go wrong on the PR2)

-If you would like to read my reviews as input to your purchasing decision:
+If you would like to read my detailed reviews on each stove, here are the links:

 I thank you for joining me,